 The golden Alexander (Zizia aurea) is an early-blooming native wildflower found across eastern North America.
 This short-lived perennial belongs to the carrot family and has the look of a meadow wildflower, much like Queen Anne's lace, which is also a wild carrot.
 It has well-formed branches with sturdy stems and serrated green leaves and bears a bright yellow flat-topped flower umbel attractive to birds and butterflies from during its May to June bloom time.
 The showy starburst shape of the tiny flowers makes an attractive feature in the landscape.

-If planting seeds, do so in spring or fall to enjoy the plant's carefree rapid growth.
+If planting seeds, do so in spring, fall, or even early winter to enjoy the plant's carefree rapid growth and height of 1 to 2 feet.
 In late summer it forms oblong-shaped green fruit capsules which gradually turn purple as autumn approaches, as do the stems and leaves.
-Not to be confused with the invasive biennial wild parsnip, which it resembles in shape and form, non-invasive golden Alexander is shorter in height and with a brighter yellow hue to its flowers.

 |Botanical Name||Zizia aurea|